 - (a) Order Remains in Effect.
 Unless otherwise agreed or ordered, all provisions of this Order will remain in effect and continue to be binding after conclusion of the litigation. - (b) Return of Confidential Documents.
-Within thirty (30) days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document or be destroyed unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; or (2) the parties agree to destruction of the document to the extent practicable in lieu of return.
-The parties may maintain as part of their legal files documents designated as containing Confidential Information that bear the notations, summations, or other mental impressions of the receiving party.
-The parties also are not required to locate, isolate, and return e-mails (including attachments to e-mails) that may include Confidential Information, Confidential Information contained in deposition transcripts, or Confidential Information contained in draft or final expert reports. - (c) Retention of Work Product.
-Notwithstanding the above requirements to return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents, unless a broader exception in this Order applies.
+Within 30 days after this litigation concludes by settlement, final judgment, or final order, including all appeals, all documents designated as containing Confidential Information, including copies as defined above, must be returned to the party who previously produced the document unless: (1) the document has been offered into evidence or filed without restriction as to disclosure; (2) the parties agree to destruction of the document to the extent practicable in lieu of return; or (3) as to documents bearing the notations, summations, or other mental impressions of the receiving party, that party elects to destroy the documents and certifies to the producing party that it has done so.

+&lt;sup>2The parties may choose to agree that the receiving party must destroy documents containing Confidential Information and certify the fact of destruction, and that the receiving party is not required to locate, isolate, and return e-mails (including attachments to e-mails) that may include Confidential Information, Confidential Information contained in deposition transcripts, or

+- (c) Retention of Work Product.
+Notwithstanding the above requirements to return or destroy documents, counsel may retain attorney work product, including an index which refers or relates to designated Confidential Information, so long as that work product does not duplicate verbatim substantial portions of the text or images of designated documents.
 This work product will continue to be confidential under this Order.
-An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information.

-- 11. Order Subject to Modification.
+An attorney may use his or her own work product in subsequent litigation provided that its use does not disclose Confidential Information. - 11.
+Order Subject to Modification.
 This Order is subject to modification by the court on its own motion or on motion of any party or any other person with standing concerning the subject matter.
 The Order must not, however, be modified until the parties have been given notice and an opportunity to be heard on the proposed modification. - 12.
 Enforcement of Protective Order.
 Even after the final disposition of this case, a party or any other person with standing concerning the subject matter may file a motion to seek leave to reopen the case for the limited purpose of enforcing or modifying the provisions of this Order. - 13.
 No Prior Judicial Determination.
 This Order is entered based on the representations and agreements of the parties and for the purpose of facilitating discovery.
-Nothing in this Order will be construed or presented as a judicial determination that any document or material designated as Confidential Information by counsel or the parties is entitled to protection under Fed.
-R. Civ.
-P. 26(c) or otherwise until such time as the court may rule on a specific document or issue. - 14.
-Persons Bound by Protective Order.
-This Order will take effect when entered and is binding upon all counsel of record and their law firms, the parties, and persons made subject to this Order by its terms. - 15.
-Applicability to Parties Later Joined.
-If additional persons or entities become parties to this lawsuit, they must not be given access to any Confidential Information until they execute and file their written agreement to be bound by the provisions of this Order. - 16.
-Protections Extended to Third-Party's Confidential Information.
-The parties agree to extend the provisions of this Protective Order to Confidential Information produced in this case by third parties, if timely requested by the third party.